OpenKnowledgeMaps/Headstart/README.md

 ## Getting Started

 ### Client
 In order to get started quickly, Make sure to have `npm` version 3.10.10 installed (it comes with Node.js 6.12.0, you can [download installers here](https://nodejs.org/dist/latest-v6.x/)) and run the following two commands to build the Headstart Client.

     npm install
     npm run dev

 We are using [webpack](https://webpack.github.io/) to build our client-side application. `webpack` is started in *watch mode* which means that changes to files are tracked and the created `headstart.js` is automatically updated.

+Open a new file named `config.js` in the main `Headstart` folder, looking like `config.example.js`, and change the publicPath to the path of the dist directory.
+Dev: specify a full path including protocol (it's usually the same path specified in the example).
+Production: specify full path excluding protocol e.g. `//openknowledgemaps.org/headstart/dist`

 Now you can run a local dev server: